Find providers

 How to Help Someone with ADHD

 ADHD, or Attention Deficit Hyperactivity Disorder, often begins in childhood and can afflict a person throughout their lifetime.
-ADHD is characterized by an inability to concentrate, along with several other related symptoms.
-The condition is said to occur in 4% to 5% of adults in the U.S., many of whom remain undiagnosed.
+It is characterized by an inability to concentrate, along with several other related symptoms.
+ADHD is said to occur in 4% to 5% of adults in the U.S., many of whom remain undiagnosed.
 If you’re wondering how to help someone with ADHD, it’s important to know whether they actually have the condition.

 While they share some symptoms, adult ADHD differs from childhood ADHD and can be more difficult to diagnose.
-Many adults exhibit a few of the symptoms of ADHD, but those with the disorder often manifest most or all of the following:
+While many of us exhibit a few of the symptoms of ADHD, those with the disorder often manifest most or all of the following:

 • Problems prioritizing tasks